Skip to main content

 If you’re prone to bladder infections and UTIs, you may want to avoid eating much sugar outside of the natural sugars in certain fruits.

 Caffeine is a common bladder irritant.
 Unfortunately, it’s also a very common part of many people’s diets.
-If you experience issues like urinary urgency, frequency, incontinence, or bladder pain, you may want to cut down your consumption of caffeinated foods like coffee, tea, and soda.
+If you experience urinary urgency, frequency, incontinence, or bladder pain, you may want to cut down on caffeinated foods like coffee, tea, and soda.
 Herbal teas or kava may be a good substitute.
 Talk to your doctor about which foods to consider cutting from your diet.

 Acidic and spicy foods may also negatively impact bladder health.
-The Johns Hopkins Women’s Center provides a helpful list of common bladder irritants that you may want to avoid.
+The Johns Hopkins Women’s Center provides a helpful list of common bladder irritants to avoid.

 However, you should talk to your doctor about whether you need to avoid certain foods or drinks based on your own unique anatomy.